What is OPzV Battery? OPzV Battery meaning:

 Small cracks and fissures are able to store the gases which then migrate by diffusion through the gel to other voids in the matrix until the distance between the electrodes is filled with gas (Fig. 4).
 The recombination reaction, however, is relatively slow compared with the evolution rate, which means the internal pressure of the cell increases during charging.
 The gases are prevented from venting out by the pressure relief valve, keeping them available for recombination after the charging process has ended.

 The two main features which characterize this range are, firstly, it recombines the hydrogen and oxygen produced on charge, back to water within the electrolyte making it essentially maintenance-free and safe in enclosed spaces.

 Secondly, it has a tubular positive plate which imparts greater active material retention under deep discharge conditions to provide a longer cycle life.
-The OPzV battery range is essentially a deep discharge, high cycle life, maintenance-free lead-acid battery.
-Because of its immobilised electrolyte, it also has the benefit of being able to store it on its side whilst in operation, without acid leaking from the vent.
+The OPzV range is essentially a deep discharge, high cycle life, maintenance-free lead-acid battery.
+Because of its immobilised electrolyte, it also has the benefit of being able to store it on its side whilst in operation, without sulfuric acid leaking from the vent.
 In essence, this orientation makes the battery a front terminal design, providing similar operational benefits in addition to its other advantages.

 However, there are downsides to these two advantages: the high deep cycle life does come at the expense of high rate discharge, or cold-cranking ability, both of which are significantly lower when compared with its AGM flat plate counterpart.
 The gas recombination is considerably slower than the rate of gas generation.
 For this reason, the charging process takes longer than a flooded cell, typically up to 15 hours.